keshon/general-munro-bot/README.md

 ### Kitsu
 Inside Kitsu you need to create a Custom Action with the following steps:
 - add bot hostname.
 If you use Docker deploy it is the one that is stored inside `HOST` variable in `.env` file.
-If you test the bot on a localhost machine - run the bot and see for the CLI output.
+If you test the bot on local machine - run the bot and see for the CLI output.
 The hostname should printed by **Fiber** framework.
 - check all entities type.
 - select ajax mode.